ivy-llc/mech/README.rst

 Ivy mechanics provides functions for conversions of orientation, pose, and positional representations, as well as frame-of-reference transformations, and other more applied functions.
 Check out the docs_ for more info!

-The library is built on top of the Ivy deep learning framework.
+The library is built on top of the Ivy machine learning framework.
 This means all functions simultaneously support:
 Jax, Tensorflow, PyTorch, MXNet, and Numpy.